 To learn more about how to scan, check out the SourceClear Command Line Agent doc.

 We hope this functionality will give you and your team more visibility into vulnerabilities as you're scanning your projects.
 As always, we're here to help.
-Contact us, or email our helpful support team.
+Contact us.